-One of FDEP’s top priorities is “getting the water right”.
+of FDEP’s top priorities is watershed and ecosystem restoration.

 The process begins with collecting reliable data.
 FDEP’s Watershed

 Monitoring Program (WMP) fills this role by taking water samples from

 rivers, streams, lakes, canals, and wells around the state.
 Laboratory